jpaine/yt-anchor-action/README.md

 ## Concern regarding automation of playlists

 > **Warning:** There might be concerns regarding violation of Github TOS when it comes to uploading of a playlist.
 [Please read more here](https://github.com/Schrodinger-Hat/youtube-to-anchorfm#how-to-upload-a-youtube-playlist-to-anchorfm-using-this-script)

-- At times some fields don't get populated on AnchorFM (eg. title being untitled), this is dependent on Github Action and will need manual intervention.
+> At times some fields don't get populated on AnchorFM (eg. title being untitled), this is dependent on Github Action and will need manual intervention.

+> Automation depends on the [npm package](https://www.npmjs.com/package/@fabricio-191/youtube) to fetch playlist related information.

 <!-- ### Processing a playlist